SirWhiskas/craft/README.md

 User: root
 PW: secret

 After running the migrate command above, it should create the `craft` database.
-If not, just connect to local hose and create the database manually.
+If not, just connect to localhost and create the database manually.

 # Lumen PHP Framework